TRT Global - UN: A 'humanitarian catastrophe' is unfolding in Haiti

 UN: A 'humanitarian catastrophe' is unfolding in Haiti

 The UN is warning that a humanitarian catastrophe is unfolding in Haiti, after days of protests and attacks on food aid warehouses.
-The island's UN envoy Helen La Lime says looting at the World Food Programme's facilities has resulted in the loss of 5 million dollars' worth of food.
-Widespread unrest rocked the country after Prime Minister Ariel Henry announced a fuel price hike earlier this month.
+The island's UN envoy Helen La Lime says looting at the World Food Programme's facilities resulted in the loss of 5 million dollars' worth of food.
+Latin America analyst, Javier Farje unpacks the country’s crisis hitting the island. #Haiti #UN #humanitariancatastrophe

 UN: A 'humanitarian catastrophe' is unfolding in Haiti